Connecting wood using dowel joinery can be a tricky job.

 Because the hole at the end of the handle should be big enough to enter a button with a washer of 24 mm diameter, I drilled this hole with a Forstner drill of 25 mm.

 The extra mm that the hole is larger than the button ensures that the button can be attached or removed easily and quickly.

 After drilling the holes, I could make the slots.

 For this, I used my homemade router jig with which I can make perfectly straight cuts.

-By aligning the line of the jig with the line on the template I was sure that the slot was made perfectly in the center with an exact width of 8 mm.
+By aligning the line of the jig with the line on the template I was sure that the slot could be made perfect in the center with an exact width of 8 mm.

-After taking these steps, the base for this 3-ways dowel jig looked like the picture below for now.
+After taking these steps, the base for this 3-ways doweling jig looked like the picture below for now.